In this article

 ruby ./script/server

-It's not much, but our project now has a decent starting point.
-Lets save our progress in case anything bad happens.
+It's not much to look at, but our project has a solid starting point.
+Let's save our progress before we go any further.

-Version control does just what the name suggests: it allows you to control various version of your project.
-It's useful because it allows you to see when a change was made, what files the change affected, who made it, and it provides you the option of undoing changes that you don't like.
+Version control does exactly what the name suggests: it lets you track different versions of your project over time.
+You can see when a change was made, what files it touched, who made it, and -- crucially -- roll back changes that didn't work out.

-The version control system I use is Git.
-It does lots of cool things, but most of them won't be used until later articles.
-For just now we're only interested in being able to add changes to our projects so we can undo them if something bad happens.
+The version control system I use is [Git](http://git.or.cz/).
+It does a lot of clever things, but for now we only care about one: saving our work so we can undo it if something goes wrong.

-You are of course free to use whichever system you're comfortable with, but the commands given in this article will only cover Git use.
+You're free to use whatever version control system you prefer, but the commands in this article will be Git-specific.

-Since Git has only just been installed it doesn't know who we are.
-Let's tell it.
+Since Git has just been installed, it doesn't know who you are yet.
+Let's fix that:

 git config --global user.name "Your Full Name"